artsy/artsy.github.io/_posts/2018-11-27-switch-from-capybara-webkit-to-chrome.markdown

 ## The Problem

-- The [dependency of specific versions of Qt][qt-dependency] has been causing frustrations to set it up properly both on engineers' local machines and on CI.
+- The [dependency of a specific versions of Qt][qt-dependency] has been causing frustrations to set it up properly both on engineers' local machines and on CI.
 - The roadmap of capybara-webkit development is [unclear][unclear-capybara-webkit-roadmap].
 - It's been hard to truly identify the root cause of "flickering" feature specs (i.e. tests that fail intermittently and are hard to reliably reproduce), while retrying tended to resolve it on CI.
 - The entire RSpec tests took about 16 mins to complete on CI, with 6 parallelism.
 The slowness made it unrealistic to run the whole tests locally.

 ## The Goal

-Headless Chrome has gained a lot of attention in the past years and migrations done by companies such as [GitLab][headless-chrome-migration-gitlab] and [thoughtbot][headless-chrome-migration-thoughtbot] have proved it to be a promising alternative to capybara-webkit.
+Headless Chrome has gained a lot of attention in the past few years and migrations done by companies such as [GitLab][headless-chrome-migration-gitlab] and [thoughtbot][headless-chrome-migration-thoughtbot] have proven it to be a promising alternative to capybara-webkit.
 In fact, it's been [officially included in Rails 5.1][rails-5.1-system-tests] for [system tests][rails-system-tests].

 The goal of this project is to switch to Headless Chrome and maintain the same feature sets we have now.
 This includes: